 Our strategy for improving teaching, learning and leadership sets high expectations and effective ways of working which ensure rapid school improvement.
 Consistent reporting and tracking of pupil progress are core elements of this approach as well as external scrutiny to ensure accuracy of our own judgements.
-A career entitlement for Joint Professional Development has been developed demonstrating the Trust's commitment to investing in staff.
+A career entitlement for Professional Development has been developed demonstrating the Trust's commitment to investing in staff.

-During 2020/21 the Trust has continued focused on improving education outcomes for its young people and laying the foundations for future successful growth.
-This included the employment of a Director of School Improvement, Professional Lead for new schools and a full time CEO.
-The Trust is relatively young, and its aim is to ensure that academies in the MAT will be at or above national average (85%) for the percentage that are OFSTED Grade 2 or better.
-No Ofsted inspections have taken place since the academies joined the Trust.
-We are pleased that all academies are SIAM's good or excellent.
+During 2021/22 the Trust has continued focused on improving education outcomes for its young people and laying the foundations for future successful growth.
+This included the employment of a Deputy CEO and Head of Quality Assurance and Standards.
+The Trust is relatively young, and its aim is to ensure that academies will be at or above national average (85%) for the percentage that are OFSTED Grade 2 or better.
+We are pleased to report the Diss CofE junior academy received a rating of good in its recent ofsted inspection and that all academies are SIAM's good or excellent.